I bet that when someone says Hawaii to you, you think: “Beach, Sea, Aloha, KONA!” Right? But there’s far more to Hawaiian coffee than that.

 Want to know more about Hawaiian coffee?
 Watch the discussion panel and cupping at PDG Micro Festival El Salvador.

-Written by A. K. Molina Ospina, with thanks to Madeleine LG of Ka’u Specialty, Miguel Meza of Paradise Coffee Roasters, and Gilberto Baraona of Los Pirineos.
+With thanks to Madeleine LG of Ka’u Specialty, Miguel Meza of Paradise Coffee Roasters, and Gilberto Baraona of Los Pirineos.

 Perfect Daily Grind